peterpih/05_RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 Some of the observations have missing data.
 To fill in the data, we will use the average for the time interval, a simple, but fast, calculation.
 A possible enhancement might be the average for the time interval according to the type of day (the significance of type of day will be shown later).
+The new dataset: **data_impute**, will have the same dimensions as the original dataset, 17568 rows.

 ```r